Morton gets 10th win, Rays beat Yankees 2-1

 Yankees: Luke Voit (abdominal strain) ran and did agility drills in the outfield, and worked out at first base.
 He could be back Friday.

 Rays: RHP Tyler Glasnow, out since May 11 with a strained right forearm, will resume throwing in about a week.
-“We’re really encouraged by the way he feels,” manager Kevin Cash said.
+“We’re really encouraged by the way he feels,” Cash said.
 “We’ll get him throwing again and see where we go.”

 YANKEES MOVES